From 2020-2025 we will clean more than 20 000 beaches/hotspots, and of course – the areas in between.

 More than 80% of the waste we collect has it’s origin from industrial activities.

-Norway has the longest coastline in the world after Canada, and we think it’s the most beautiful one in the world.
+Norway has the longest coastline in the world after Canada, and we think the Norwegian coast is the most beautiful coastline in the world.

 More than 1000 kg pr. km